Family and Children

 The application for child benefit must be submitted to the Family Benefits Office by the parent with whom the child lives.
 Child benefit amounts to 219 Euro per month for the first and second child, 225 Euro for the third child and 250 Euro for each additional child.

-Please note: From 1 January 2018, shorter deadlines apply for retrospective applications for child benefit.
-After receipt of your application, the Family Benefits Office will only pay you child benefit retrospectively for the past 6 months.
+Please note: Once the application has been received, the Family Benefits Office will only pay you child benefit retrospectively for the past 6 months.

 3. Supplementary child allowance

 The supplementary child allowance according to § 6a of the Federal Child Benefits Act (BKGG) supports parents whose monthly income is insufficient to cover the needs of the family fully.
-Its purpose is to ensure that parents are not dependent on receiving Unemployment benefit II because of their children.
-The supplementary child allowance is a maximum of 185 Euro per child per month and, together with child benefit and, if applicable, housing benefit, covers the average needs of children.
-Those who receive the supplementary child allowance are also entitled to benefits for education and participation and are exempt from daycare fees.
+The supplementary child allowance is a maximum of 209 Euro per child per month and, together with child benefit and, if applicable, housing benefit, covers the average needs of children.
+Those who receive the supplementary child allowance are also entitled to benefits for and are exempt from daycare fees.

 Parents are entitled to supplementary child allowance for their children if